imapautofiler/imapautofiler/doc/source/configuring.rst

-If the password is not provided in the configuration file and ``use_keyring`` is not true, ``imapautofiler`` will prompt for a value when it tries to connect to he server.
+If the password is not provided in the configuration file and ``use_keyring`` is not true, ``imapautofiler`` will prompt for a value when it tries to connect to the server.

-You can also optionally provide the imap servers port and a custom CA file.
+You can also optionally provide the IMAP servers port and a custom CA file.
 This is helpful if your company uses custom ports and self issued certs.

 .. code-block:: yaml